... At the core - that is what farming and fishing and cooking and shopping and shipping

 And when it comes to innovation, this is an area that’s been and continues to be disrupted by new methods of

 doing all of the above.
-So much so that even Perseus might kindle renewed pleasure in stealing and delivering heaven’s gift of fire so we could step-up our culinary habits.
-It’s no
+So much so that even Prometheus might kindle renewed pleasure for stealing heaven’s gift of fire and delivering it to mankind so we could upgrade our culinary habits

 So what better time than New Years to take a look at some aspects of the latest in food innovation.
 From McDonald’s